2019–20 NBA season: Medical protocol for season restart

 On June 16, 2020, the NBA released a medical protocol to be used during the season restart in the NBA Bubble at Walt Disney World to ensure the health and safety of players, coaches, officials, and staff.
 This included regular testing for COVID-19 prior to and throughout the season restart, wearing a face covering or mask, and social distancing to prevent an outbreak of COVID-19 from occurring.
 Players and coaches who were deemed "high-risk individuals" by their team, or players who had already suffered season-ending injuries prior to season suspension, were not permitted to play and also did not lose any salary.
 Any player who was medically cleared could also decline to participate, but as a result lost their corresponding paychecks.

 Phase 1 of the plan ran from June 16 to 22, consisting of players traveling back to the home cities of their respective teams.
-In Phase 2 from June 23 to June 30, COVID-19 tests began being administered to players every other day.
-In Phase 3 from July 1 to July 11, mandatory individual workouts were conducted at team facilities, but group workouts were prohibited.
+In Phase 2 from June 23 to 30, COVID-19 tests began being administered to players every other day.
+In Phase 3 from July 1 to 11, mandatory individual workouts were conducted at team facilities, but group workouts were prohibited.

-Phase 4 ran from July 7 to July 21, consisting of the teams traveling to Disney World and conducting practices.
+Phase 4 ran from July 7 to 21, consisting of the teams traveling to Disney World and conducting practices.
 Any player who tested positive in the previous phases could not travel until he was medically cleared to do so.
-Once teams arrive in Orlando, players and staff were isolated in their rooms, requiring to pass two Polymerase chain reaction (PCR) tests 24 hours apart before being let out of this quarantine.
+Once teams arrive in Orlando, players and staff were isolated in their rooms, requiring to pass two polymerase chain reaction (PCR) tests 24 hours apart before being let out of this quarantine.
 They were still regularly tested for COVID-19 afterwards.
 A player who tested positive would be isolated and re-tested in case of a false positive; if COVID-19 was definitely confirmed, he would be quarantined for at least 14 days to recover.

 Players and staff were not permitted into another's room, nor were they be able to socialize with players on other teams staying at a different hotel building.
 They had access to food and recreational activities within their hotel's bubble, but they had to wear masks indoors except when eating.
 Anybody who left the bubble without prior approval had to be quarantined for at least 10 days.

 During Phase 5 from July 22 to 29, teams played three scrimmages against the other teams staying at the same hotel.
-During Phase 6, when the regular season seeding games and playoffs were under way and teams began to be eliminated from contention, players and staff on those clubs had to pass one final COVID-19 test before they could leave Disney World.
+During Phase 6, when the regular-season seeding games and playoffs were under way and teams began to be eliminated from contention, players and staff on those clubs had to pass one final COVID-19 test before they could leave Disney World.

 The NBA also set up an anonymous hotline for players to report protocol violations while in the bubble.